wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 !!!
 Question "Test the wis2box-ftp service"

-    Try to ingest the file `synop.txt` into your wis2box-instance using the wis2box-ftp service to trigger the data ingest workflow.
+    Try to ingest the file `synop.txt` into your wis2box instance using the wis2box-ftp service to trigger the data ingest workflow.

     Check the MinIO user interface to see if the file was uploaded to the correct path in the `wis2box-incoming` bucket.
 If you don't see the file in MinIO you can check the logs of the wis2box-ftp service to see if there were any errors in the process forwarding the data to MinIO.